 Attractive design ideal for your home, office, church …

-It’s interesting that you should write to ask this question now since I have just been asking myself this same question.
+It’s interesting that you should write to ask this question now since I have recently been wondering about this same question.
 What does it mean to be made whole?
 I’m using these online Bible study tools.
 I typed in “whole”, checked the “use study tools box” chose the new Testament and the King James Version.
 Using this tool tells us that the Greek word for whole associated with this verse (Luke 27:19) is sojo.
 The lexicon gives these definitions: to save, keep safe and sound, to rescue from danger or destruction

 - one (from injury or peril)